Skip to main content

 • injects the bound workspace into ?workspace_id when the caller omits it.
 Every handler that filters by ?workspace_id (webhook secret, list credentials, agent/chat resolve, crew/agent create, …) is therefore tenant-scoped automatically — there is no “legacy unscoped” fall-through for bound tokens.
 Path-param mutations that do not read the query (chat message-count / title, run finalize, credential status) additionally constrain their WHERE clause by the bound workspace from context (foreign rows → 404, never mutated).
 Handlers scoped by a workspace_id carried only in the JSON body (issue/mission/assignment/query/escalation create, confidence report, cost record, journal emit, pipeline save) enforce the same binding in-handler via assertInternalTokenWorkspace (403 on a foreign tenant), since the auth middleware cannot inspect bodies.

 • The master token (CREWSHIP_INTERNAL_TOKEN) never enters a container.
-It remains valid for host-side trusted callers (the chat bridge resolver, the webhook secret resolver, and the LLM proxy cost monitor) that dial the internal API in-process over loopback (127.0.0.1 / ::1).
+It remains valid for host-side trusted callers (the chat bridge resolver and the LLM proxy cost monitor; the former webhook secret resolver was removed — the trigger handler now reads the secret from its local DB, never over IPC) that dial the internal API in-process over loopback (127.0.0.1 / ::1).
 Because the master’s bound scope is empty it authorizes every workspace, so a copy leaked into a crew container would otherwise retain full cross-tenant power.
 To cap that blast radius, requireInternal pins the master to a loopback origin: a master token arriving from a Docker-bridge / LAN IP (the only place a container-side leak could be replayed from) is refused with 403.
 Sidecars reach the API from a bridge IP and always carry a bound token, so they are unaffected.
 Operators who front crewshipd with a reverse proxy that rewrites RemoteAddr opt back into token-only with CREWSHIP_INTERNAL_ALLOW_ANY=true (the same kill-switch that relaxes the network gate), accepting that the token is then the sole guard.

 For internal routes, the IPC layer additionally projects IPCConfig.workspace_id from the orchestrator’s sidecar contract before the request leaves the container.
 Pre-PR-F24 that projection was the only line of defense (the token itself was a single global secret and internalWsCtx trusted whatever ?workspace_id was passed); the cryptographic binding now enforces it server-side.